Shaiyz/deep-compare/README.md

-**Important:** Version 1.1.3 fixes a critical issue with importing.
+**Important:** Version 1.1.4 fixes a critical issue with importing.
 Please upgrade to the latest version to avoid potential errors.

 # deep-object-compare

 A robust utility for deeply comparing objects and providing detailed difference information.
-Handles nested objects, arrays, and circular references.
+Handles nested objects and arrays.

 ## Installation